-One weekday last June when Levi was off work, we decided to head up to Montrose and Dumbarton Oaks Parks located in the heart of Georgetown, just off R Street.
+One weekday last June when Levi was off work, we decided to head up to Montrose Park and Dumbarton Oaks Park located in the heart of Georgetown, just off R Street.
 As we were walking up, we stopped by the Dumbarton Oaks Garden entrance, a large iron gate surrounded by a long brick-wall bordering the grounds, and peeked in.
 It looked lovely, and we considered going in until we noticed the lock on the gate — and the sign that said hours were from 2-6pm Tuesday – Sunday.

 We had about 45 minutes until it opened, so we continued on with our plan to hit Montrose Park, which is adjacent to the Garden and a great place to spend time in itself.
 A paved path winds around tennis courts, through a vast grassy field next to a small stretch of woods, right to a playground.
 That’s where we spent the next half-hour pushing Sasha on the swing and helping her cross monkey bars.

 We often stop at Montrose when we are in Georgetown.
 It’s a perfect place to relax and let the kids play, especially after having a bite to eat or doing some shopping.

 From there, we followed the path back to Lover’s Lane, the road running next to the park, that led us to the Dumbarton Oaks Park trail, a .6-mile route that meanders through the woods behind the Garden.
 It’s a perfect hike for little ones, with easy tramping, lots of small footbridges spanning creeks, and tucked away spots to sit and have a snack.
 The path let out on Wisconsin Avenue, so we walked a few blocks back to the Garden entrance, excited to see what else was beyond those gates.
 And the rest, as noted in that first post, is history.